IrisBroadcast/ccm/README.md

 4. Set up the database of choice, instructions here [database setup](CCM.Data/README.md)
 4. Run the application
-5. Set up messages from your SIP-registrar (e.g Kamalio) to start recieving data at your enpoint
+5. Set up messages from your SIP-registrar (e.g Kamalio) to start recieving data at your endpoint.
+Check out IRIS Connect for Kamailio settings.

 License
 =======